RIFFDIDDYS/RIFFDIDDYS/README.md

 - 👋 Hi, I’m @RIFFDIDDYS - I feel like I have made something special and I have no idea on what to do with it.
 - 👀 I’m interested in ...
-Finding any HELP I could get.
+Finding someone who knows someone that about music.
 - 🌱 I’m currently learning ...
 How to code.
 - 💞️ I’m looking to collaborate on ...
 On what I have made.
 - 📫 How to reach me ...
 Please let me learn how to code first so I can fill in somemore of the above spaces.